Ares Management Co. (NYSE:ARES) Major Shareholder Ares Management Llc Buys 200,000 Shares

 Ares Management Co.
-(NYSE:ARES – Get Rating) major shareholder Ares Management Llc purchased 200,000 shares of Ares Management stock in a transaction that occurred on Monday, October 3rd.
-The stock was acquired at an average cost of $1.49 per share, with a total value of $298,000.00.
-Following the acquisition, the insider now directly owns 48,871,580 shares of the company’s stock, valued at approximately $72,818,654.20.
-The purchase was disclosed in a document filed with the SEC, which is accessible through this link.
-Large shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.
+(NYSE:ARES – Get Rating) major shareholder Ares Management Llc acquired 200,000 shares of the firm’s stock in a transaction dated Friday, September 30th.
+The stock was bought at an average price of $1.43 per share, with a total value of $286,000.00.
+Following the purchase, the insider now directly owns 48,671,580 shares in the company, valued at approximately $69,600,359.40.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Major shareholders that own at least 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

 Ares Management Llc also recently made the following trade(s):